justinmayer/django-hype/README.md

 The `ReferralHit` model also has a `confirmed` DateTimeField which you may use for this purpose.

-## Supporting referral links on any URL.
+## Supporting Referral Links on Any URL

 Implementers may find it useful to allow a referral on any URL.
-This is implemented in the `django_reflinks.middleware.ReferralLinkMiddleware` middleware, which looks at all GET requests and, should a valid referral link be present in the GET parameters, redirects to that referral link's URL with the `next` parameter set to the original URL, without the referral link present.
+This is implemented in the `hype.middleware.ReferralLinkMiddleware` middleware, which looks at all GET requests and, should a valid referral link be present in the GET parameters, redirects to that referral link's URL with the `next` parameter set to the original URL, without the referral link present.